Nanofiltration: Post-treatment

-As with other membrane based separations such as ultrafiltration, microfiltration and reverse osmosis, post-treatment of eitherpermeate or retentate flow streams (depending on the application) – is a necessary stage in industrial NF separation prior to commercial distribution of the product.
+As with other membrane based separations such as ultrafiltration, microfiltration and reverse osmosis, post-treatment of either permeate or retentate flow streams (depending on the application) – is a necessary stage in industrial NF separation prior to commercial distribution of the product.
 The choice and order of unit operations employed in post-treatment is dependent on water quality regulations and the design of the NF system.
 Typical NF water purification post-treatment stages include aeration and disinfection & stabilisation.

 Aeration

 A Polyvinyl chloride (PVC) or fibre-reinforced plastic (FRP) degasifier is used to remove dissolved gases such as carbon dioxide and hydrogen sulfide from the permeate stream.
 This is achieved by blowing air in a countercurrent direction to the water falling through packing material in the degasifier.
 The air effectively strips the unwanted gases from the water.

 Disinfection and stabilisation

 The permeate water from a NF separation is demineralised and may be disposed to large changes in pH, thus providing a substantial risk of corrosion in piping and other equipment components.
 To increase the stability of the water, chemical addition of alkaline solutions such as lime and caustic soda is employed.
 Furthermore, disinfectants such as chlorine or chloroamine are added to the permeate, as well as phosphate or fluoride corrosion inhibitors in some cases.